 60th Anniversary "Putt-ing Kids First" Golf Tourney a Huge Success

-ANOKA, MINN. — This year’s Anoka-Hennepin Educational Foundation’s (AHEF) "Putt-ing Kids First" annual golf tournament raised a record $23,000 for the district’s students.
-Setting a record was especially fitting given that it was the 60th Anniversary of the tournament, which began as the “School Men’s Club Golf Tournament” in 1959.
+ANOKA, MINN. — This year’s Anoka-Hennepin Educational Foundation’s (AHEF) "Putt-ing Kids First" annual golf tournament raised $21,000 for the district’s students.
+The 2019 tournament was the 60th Anniversary of the tournament, which began as the “School Men’s Club Golf Tournament” in 1959.

 More than 120 golfers and 51 sponsors came together at Green Haven Golf Course in Anoka Sept.
 9 for the best-ball scramble tournament, according to AHEF director Tess DeGeest.